Dont-Care-Didnt-Ask/unsupervised-learning-of-aging-principles/book/_build/html/_sources/README.md

 ## Discussion

-Discuss your results here and answer additional questions from questions/tasks section of **project proposal**.

 ### The paradigm of aging

 There are two major paradigms around aging: the first one is seeing aging as a consequence of developmental process, for example, some mutations can provide some advantages early in life, but become pathological later in life.
 The second paradigm is aging resulting from a stochastic process of damage accumulation.
 Additionally, there is a view that aging is not and cannot be programmed.
 Instead, aging is a continuation of developmental growth, driven by genetic pathways such as mTOR.
 This is often misunderstood as a sort of programmed aging.
 In contrast, aging is a purposeless quasi-program or, figuratively, a shadow of actual programs.